theck32/Klipper-for-3d-printer-on-any-PC-/english_tutorial.md

 restarted

+#2 Write the command:

+ls /dev/serial/by-id/

+This will give you the link to write in [mcu] of printer.cfg

 Configure your Wi-Fi with: (You can use an ethernet cable if you have no wifi)

 sudo raspi-config

 1 and S1 (Wireless LAN)

-#2 Install the kiauh scripts:
+#3 Install the kiauh scripts:

 sudo apt-get install git -y